 Yes, you can do all of the above yourself.
 But are you honestly willing to learn all the necessary variables to implement them properly?

-- Your website to not have the necessary criteria for any possible rankings.
+- Website to not have the necessary criteria for any possible rankings.

-- Your visuals to be appear busy and amateurish.
+- Visuals to be appear busy and amateurish.

-- Your images to be blurry and cause your site to be sluggish.
+- Images to be blurry and cause your site to be sluggish.

-- Your website to not perform at a level to compete.
+- Program to not perform at a level to compete.

 My Motives and Yours